shikhasy17/coffee-store-expansion-location-intelligence/README.md

 GROUP BY 1
 ORDER BY 2 DESC

--- Q.4
--- Average Sales Amount per City
--- What is the average sales amount per customer in each city?
+-- Q.4 What is the average sales amount per customer in each city?

 -- city abd total sale
 -- no cx in each these city